 Shared Parental Leave and Pay

-If you have been working continuously for 26 weeks, you are entitled to request a flexible working pattern.
+If you worked continuously for 26 weeks, you are entitled to ask for a flexible working pattern.
 This can help you balance caring for your child and work.
 Your employer must consider your request and respond to you in writing.

-You should let your employer know in writing if you are planning to breastfeed when you return to work.
-Ideally you should do this before you return so that your employer has time to plan.
+You should write and tell your employer you want to breastfeed when you return to work.
+You should do this before you return so that your employer has time to plan.

-Your employer must carry out a risk assessment to identify risks to you as a breastfeeding mother or to your baby.
-If there are risks they must do all that is reasonable to remove the risks or make alternative arrangements for you.
+Your employer must do a risk assessment to identify risks to you as a breastfeeding mother or to your baby.
+If there are risks, they must do all that is reasonable to remove the risks or make alternative arrangements for you.
 Your employer must also provide suitable rest facilities.

-Although there is no legal requirement, employers are encouraged to provide a private, healthy and safe environment for nursing mothers to express and store milk.
+Employers can provide a private, healthy and safe environment for nursing mothers to express and store milk.
 But the law doesn't tell employers to do this.

-If you take more than four weeks you will be able to return to the same job unless this is not reasonably practical.
-In this case you must be offered alternative work that is suitable to you and with the same terms and conditions as if you hadn’t been absent.
+If you take more than four weeks, you will return to the same job unless this is not reasonably practical.
+Your employer must offer you alternative, suitable work with the same terms and conditions as if you hadn’t been absent.

-Parental leave doesn’t have to follow straight after Statutory Maternity Leave.
-You can take parental leave at a later time after you have returned to work.
+Parental leave doesn’t have to follow Statutory Maternity Leave.
+You can take parental leave after you have returned to work.